FRRouting/frr/doc/user/bgp.rst

 Reject routes with AS_SET or AS_CONFED_SET types
 ------------------------------------------------

-.. clicmd:: [no] bgp reject-as-sets
+.. clicmd:: bgp reject-as-sets

    This command enables rejection of incoming and outgoing routes having AS_SET or AS_CONFED_SET type.

 Suppress duplicate updates
 --------------------------

-.. clicmd:: [no] bgp suppress-duplicates
+.. clicmd:: bgp suppress-duplicates

    For example, BGP routers can generate multiple identical announcements with empty community attributes if stripped at egress.
 This is an undesired behavior.